Akecel/gechoplate/README.md

 ```sh
 $ make env
 ```
-⚠  *If an environment file already exists, it will be replaced by a new one, be careful not to overwrite your configuration.*
+*If an environment file already exists, it will **be replaced by a new one, be careful not to overwrite your configuration.***

 To be beginners-friendly Docker-composite and Gechoplate use the same environment variables.